-Grades will be determined by performance on the following assignments (weight in grade in parentheses):
+For students enrolled in the economics Ph.D. program, grades will be determined by performance on the following assignments (weights in parentheses):

-- 1. A 2-3 page referee report on one of the papers listed on the syllabus (not a "classic").
-Please get my approval for the paper you select.
-(10%, due in class 4/29) - 2.
-Two in-class presentation of papers covered in discussion meetings from Meeting 4 onwards.
-We will begin scheduling these after Meeting 2.
-(10% each) - 3.
-A 6-8 page research prospectus.
+- 1. Two in-class presentations of papers listed as "required" for Meeting 4 or thereafter.
+Please email me your preferences by Meeting 3 and I will assign presentations on a first-emailed, first-served basis.
+(15% each) - 2.
+One 6-8 page research prospectus.
 One of your goals for the course should be to identify questions worthy of further examination.
 For this assignment you will define a specific research question, describe the literature(s) to which it connects, and propose a method for answering the question.
 The proposal may be for either theoretical or empirical work (or both).
-(40%, due in class 5/27) - 4.
-Take-home final exam.
-(30%, handed out after class on 6/3, due back 24 hours later.)
+(40%, due in class by Meeting 18) - 3.
+One take-home final exam.
+(30%, handed out after Meeting 20, due back 24 hours later.)